MicrosoftDocs/gestures-docs/index.md

 ![Gesture example](Images\GestureExample.png)

-**The "Slingshot" gesture in the example is made up of a single hand motion, named "Retract", and three hand poses - two instances of "NotPinching" and one instance of "Pinch"**.
-The "Slingshot" gesture corresponds to the following action sequence: Imagine you are holding a slingshot in your left hand, now grasp its pocket with the thumb and index fingers of your right hand and pull it back to stretch the slingshot band, finally - spread the index and thumb fingers apart to release the pocket and let the imaginary projectile fly.
-By following these instructions you will have executed the "Slingshot" gesture with your right hand.
+**The Slingshot gesture in the example is made up of a single hand motion, named Retract, and three hand poses - two instances of NotPinching and one instance of Pinch**.
+The **Slingshot** gesture corresponds to the following action sequence: Imagine you are holding a slingshot in your left hand, now grasp its pocket with the thumb and index fingers of your right hand and pull it back to stretch the slingshot band, finally - spread the index and thumb fingers apart to release the pocket and let the imaginary projectile fly.

 ## Creating gestures in Project Prague